 - The Collectors: combines the excitement of student James Deacon with the expertise of SANBI horticulturalist Ernst van Jaarsveld as they attempt to walk from the south to the north of Vyftienmylseberg in search of new and special plant species.
 Ernst explains how you get emotionally attached to the plants that you nurse back to health like they were your own children and James discovers a new plant.

-- Join the citizen science community at iSpot.org.za
+- Join the citizen science community at iSpot.

-- Volunteer with CREW (Custodians of Rare and Endangered Wildflowers) at sanbi.org
+- Volunteer with the Custodians of Rare and Endangered Wildflowers (CREW).

-- Volunteer with the Botanical Society of South Africa at botanicalsociety.org.za
+- Volunteer with the Botanical Society of South Africa.

 By Tanya Wagner